How to calculate poker odds and why it’s important

 What are implied odds?

-Implied odds are the odds that you’ll win enough chips when you actually hit your hand to make the play profitable long-term.
+Implied odds are the odds that you’ll win enough chips when you actually hit your hand to make these real-money games profitable long-term.
 Let’s say you have a 6-5 hand (flush draw) and the pot is $100 , but you’re facing a $75 bet.
 In this case, you’re only getting 1.5-1 on your money, which isn’t good enough odds to call with a flush draw that only has a 36% chance of hitting.

 But in some cases, you actually should still call because of implied odds.
 If your opponent has a big stack behind and so do you, the true odds often don’t really matter.
 That’s because if you do hit your flush, you’ll potentially win enough to make up for the mediocre odds you were facing on the flop.
 Implied odds don’t come into play when you’re facing an all-in bet, because there are no additional chips to be won.
 When you’re calling off an all-in bet on a draw, your only thought should be whether making the call is profitable long-term, based on the current pot odds.